Anon1mo/guesScore/README.md

 Used technologies:
 1. Ionic Cordova - a phone app
 2. Node.js - REST Api + Authentication using Passport.js
-3. mongoDB - noSQL database
+3. MongoDB - a NoSQL database

 ## How to use
 1. Copy the repository